-The cty (content type) header parameter MAY be used to declare the type of the secured content (the payload) in an application-specific manner in contexts where this is useful to the application.
+The cty (content type) Header Parameter is used to declare the MIME Media Type [IANA.MediaTypes] of the secured content (the payload) in contexts where this is useful to the application.
 This parameter has no effect upon the JWS processing.
-Content type values that are not understood SHOULD be ignored.
-The cty value is a case sensitive string.
-Use of this header parameter is OPTIONAL.
+Use of this Header Parameter is OPTIONAL.